The Human Truth Foundation

 Health:

 India does relatively well in encouraging good health, compared to many other countries.
-India does better than average for its smoking rate38 (one of the best in Asia), its food aid and health contributions and WHO compliance39, its adolescent birth rate28 and in its alcohol consumption rate40 (but bad for Asia).
-But, things could still be better.
-India does worse than average for its suicide rate41, its fertility rate15, its average life expectancy12 and in its immunizations take-up42.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+India does better than average when it comes to its smoking rate36 (one of the lowest in Asia), its food aid and health contributions and WHO compliance37, its adolescent birth rate26 and in its alcohol consumption rate38 (but high for Asia).
+India still has work to do.
+India does worse than average for its suicide rate39, its fertility rate14, its average life expectancy12 and in its immunizations take-up40.
+The prevalence of overweight adults has increased by 14% over the last 40 years.
+Life expectancy in India improved by +12.3yrs in the 30 years from 1990, much better than the global average of +7.9yrs.

 Years12